Access Software

-Access Software, Inc. was an American video game developer based in Salt Lake City, Utah.
+Indie Built, Inc., formerly known as Access Software, Salt Lake Games Studio and Indie Games, was an American video game developer based in Salt Lake City, Utah.
 Founded in November 1982 by Bruce Carver and Chris Jones, the company created the Beach Head, Links and Tex Murphy series, as well as Raid over Moscow.
-Access Software was acquired by Microsoft in April 1999, transitioning in name twice before being acquired by Take-Two Interactive in October 2004, receiving the name Indie Built.
+Access Software was acquired by Microsoft in April 1999, transitioning in name twice before being acquired by Take-Two Interactive in October 2004, who renamed it Indie Built.
 In January 2005, Access Software became part of Take-Two's 2K label.
-Following a poor financial performance at Take-Two, Indie Built was closed down in May 2006.
+Following poor financial performance after the acquisition, Indie Built was closed down in May 2006.

 TruGolf, a company that develops indoor golf simulators, was formerly a subsidiary of Access Software based on the display technology they had made for the Links games and spun out to its own company during the Microsoft acquisition.
 Following the closure by Take-Two, many of the studio's developers went to TruGolf.
 Separately, Jones has established Big Finish Games to continue the Tex Murphy series.